A testament to the power of using Location Indie to build a personal network of clients and friends

 On June 4, 2016, Kelly joined Location Indie.
 She has since become proof of the power of interacting and building a strong personal network

 The forums in Location Indie became an instant hotspot for her after she joined.
 After a few months, things started clicking.
-LI regular Jeremy Enns hired her to design an infographic for the website of his podcasting business, Aesthetic Productions:
+LI regular Jeremy Enns hired her to design an infographic for the website of his podcasting business, Ascetic Productions:

 “I was posting and commenting a lot in the first few months, and had interacted with Jeremy in the forums,” Kelly says.
 “He had apparently checked out my creative website, which I had listed in my profile.
 That was almost a year ago, and since then I’ve worked on a few more projects for Jeremy, including editing and formatting his eBook (coming out soon, Y’all!).”

-Working with Jeremy got things flowing for Kelly, as she realized the power of a community of people all working towards the same ultimate goal.
+Working with Jeremy got things flowing for Kelly, as she realized the power of a community of people all working toward the same ultimate goal.
 She kept interacting with other members and joined a mastermind group last summer.

 “Things really changed after I joined a Mastermind,” Kelly says.
-The power of a team of entrepreneurial minds helping each other out proved to be not only great inspiration.
-Her new friends also became clients.
+The power of a team of entrepreneurial minds helping each other out proved to be not only great inspiration but her new friends also became clients.
 “My group is made up of people doing wildly different things, but it turned out I had skills that almost everyone in my group needed.
 Since we started our group almost a year ago, I’ve built a website for Sarah, formatted an eBook for Tim, designed some web and print stuff for Julian, and I’m about to start working on a website overhaul for Claire and Rosemary.”

 We’ll interject here to add that Kelly also designed this kickass landing page for Tim’s book.